 Mr. Krasnow might recall my original report by email years ago on the subject's better-than-expected migration from the real world to the World Wide Web, along with the ever-growing popularity of what at the time seemed a one-of-a-kind species: I discovered immediately after the initial release of Raptorize that paleontologists in Mongolia had purportedly confirmed the existence of a feathered specimen—an allegedly new type-species of Velociraptor.

-The Mongolians (http://www.youtube.com/watch?v=xvZHtx8GkwU), who in the weeks after its initial release dubbed the species "V. osmolskae," always said this bird-like raptor could easily bring down the Great City Wall of City Wok as well as Mr. Tuong Lu Kim, a small business owner and cartoon character who plots to turn South Park, Colo., into an enclaved microstate.
+The Mongolians (http://www.youtube.com/watch?v=xvZHtx8GkwU), who in the weeks after its initial release dubbed the species "V. osmolskae," always said this bird-like raptor could easily bring down the Great City Wall of City Wok as well as its constructor, Mr. Tuong Lu Kim, a cartoon character who runs a small business in South Park, Colo.

-The possibility of a negation of the liberation of the Mongolians obviously seems more radical than plausible: Mr. Kim's Great City Wall remains a burden to most of them.
-Their claims in turn attracted a mob of non-believers, none of whom admittedly had a favorite dinosaur.
+The possibility of a negation of the liberation of the Mongolians obviously seems more radical than plausible: Mr. Kim's Great City Wall remains only a burden to some of them.
+Their claims in turn attracted a mob of non-believers, none of whom admittedly had any favorite dinosaur.

 Thankfully, I had on my bullishit-proof vest.